-First it is important to understand how most drugs works in general, by a simple example.
+First it is important to understand how most drugs work in general, by a simple example.
 Say for instance you have a glass of water in front of you, to take a drink you would pick the glass up, bring it to your mouth and drink.

 This action is done by you without thinking.
 It is an automatic response to an electrical impulse signal sent from one part of your brain, which then enters a nerve cell.
-On its journey to your arm it will pass down many more nerve cells.
-At the end of each nerve cell a chemical substance called a neurotransmitter is released.
+On its journey to your arm, it will pass down many more nerve cells.
+At the end of each nerve cell, a chemical substance called a neurotransmitter is released.
 This chemical carries the nerve cell signal between cell ends.

 The end product would be to cause action in the arm that would pick up the glass of water.